YassinHajaj/quarkus-issue-29253/README.md

 * Not working = returns JSON instead of XML
 * Working = returns XML as expected

+For the calls, either use the embedded Swagger UI (`/q/swagger-ui`) or the calls hereunder.

 ### Not working because annotation on interface

 ```